fugu-chop/sinatra_cms/README.md

 - Edit documents (dependent on login status)
 - Delete documents (dependent on login status)

 This makes use of layouts to reduce the amount of `erb` duplication across view templates.
+The `bcrypt` gem was used to encrypt stored passwords.

 Note that this project uses the filesystem to persist data, and as a result, it isn't a good fit for Heroku.
 Applications running on Heroku only have access to an ephemeral filesystem.
 This means any files that are written by a program will be lost each time the application goes to sleep, is redeployed, or restarts (which typically happens every 24 hours).